mathFPGAseek/Physionet2020/readme.txt

 4. Wavelet Toolbox

 Instructions:
-0. Create two folders
+0. Create three folders
 	a. ../../Training_WFDB           -> This is from Physionet Website
+	b. ../../output_ica_class_data  - > This is empty
-	b. ../../output_class_data  -> This is empty
+	c. ../../output_fpca_class_data  -> This is empty
-1. Load patient file( *.mat)
-2. Run file: Test_CardiacfeatureExtraction_Class.m
+1. Run file: Test_CardiacfeatureExtraction_Class.m
+2. Observe variable: extracted_features(ICA)
-3. Observe variable: extracted_features
+3. Observe variable: extracted_features(FPCA)

 Notes:
-This Class performs:
+This Class performs for ICA:
  A baseline wandering filter on data
  A wavelet de-noising of data
  A independent component analysis of data